doc-detective/doc-detective.github.io/docs/get-started/tutorials/record-video.md

 ## Code walkthrough

-These are the notable additions to the script.
+These are the notable additions to the script used in the [Capture screenshot](capture-screenshot) tutorial.

 For this example, the _headless_ setting must be false, so that the test actions are visible in the browser.